 The role of Schemas, Stress-Mindsets, Breath & Bodywork

-How do our own schemas effect our work and the way we manage our stress levels?
-What actions can we as clinicians take to manage burnout, fatigue and improve work satisfaction?
+How do our own schemas influence our work performance & the way we manage our stress levels?
+What actions can we as clinicians take to manage burnout, fatigue & improve work satisfaction?

 The following topics will be covered:

-- Identifying schemas in your family of origin and how they may influence your work
+- Identifying schemas in your family of origin & how they may influence your work

 - Stuck points and difficulties encountered in therapy – how are your schemas involved?

-- Identifying triggers for your schemas in the work setting.
+- Identifying schema triggers in the work setting.

-- Identifying your own coping modes, and building a more resilient Healthy Adult self in the work setting.
+- Identifying your own coping modes, & building a more resilient Healthy Adult self in the work setting.

 - Experiential exercises linked to schemas that have been shown to predict burnout, including role-play.

-- Explore ways of changing work environments to build trust and resilience, whilst counteracting schema activation.
+- Explore ways of changing work environments to build trust & resilience, whilst counteracting schema activation.

 Whilst this workshop will highlight some important scientific findings, the primary focus will be on giving participants the chance to learn and try out some of our exercises.
 We aim to focus on our restorative energy in our daily professional and personal life.